SeldonIO/seldon-core/docs-gb/kubernetes/service-meshes/istio.md

 ---
-description: Learn how to integrate Seldon Core 2 with Istio service mesh for advanced traffic management and ML model deployment.
-This comprehensive guide covers gateway configuration, virtual service setup, traffic splitting, and REST/gRPC endpoint management for production ML inference services.
+description: Learn how to integrate Seldon Core 2 with Istio service mesh for traffic management and ML model deployment, including gateway configuration and virtual service setup.
 ---

 # Istio